'Wonder Woman 1984' to debut in theaters and on HBO Max

 Audiences have not been going back to the theaters in significant numbers since they began to reopen across the country in late August.
 Warner Bros. tested the waters early with Christopher Nolan’s “Tenet,” which was the first big movie to open in theaters after six months of being closed, but it didn’t do pre-pandemic numbers in the U.S., where theaters were still closed in major markets like Los Angeles and New York.
 Competitors took note.
 Most studios decided at that point to push their biggest films, from the James Bond film “No Time to Die” to “West Side Story” and “Black Widow,” to next year.
 Warner Bros. also sent its next big film, “The Witches” straight to HBO Max, which parent company Warner Media launched earlier this year.

+Although new films are being released weekly in theaters where open, exhibitors are struggling and have been desperate for government assistance and a steady stream of blockbusters to populate their screens.

 “Wonder Woman 1984” is a major tentpole for Warner Bros.
-The first film made over $821 million globally in 2017 and this sequel which brings back director Patty Jenkins and star Gal Gadot has been hotly anticipated.
+The first film made over $821 million globally in 2017 and this sequel which brings back director Patty Jenkins and star Gal Gadot has been hotly anticipated, not only by fans, but by theaters owners too.
+Recent spikes in the coronavirus across the country have prompted some areas to close indoor theaters again.

 Warner Media CEO Jason Killar said that they will be measuring the performance of the film in “an entirely new way.”